Kandi Burruss Employee Lawsuit: ‘RHOA’ Star Confronted Phaedra About Suit

 Winston claims that Kandi Burruss stole his ideas, including the idea to start a restaurant and her play, A Mother’s Love.
 Kandi claims she has written the play based on her own life, but he claims that she downright stole the idea.
 So, who is speaking the truth?

 “A Mother’s Love is about my family.
 You guys showed it on the show.
 It was about my mom, my sister, a musical about them.
 The songs are related to the show.
-You guys saw it on TV,” Kandi Burruss told Andy Cohen when she visited Watch What Happens Live, according to Bravo, adding, “So did he make up my life, too?”
+You guys saw it on TV,” Kandi Burruss told Andy Cohen when she visited Watch What Happens Live, according to Bravo.
+“So did he make up my life, too?”

-Apparently, Burruss knew about everything that was going on and she’s about to learn more.
+Apparently, Burruss knew about everything that was going on, and she’s about to learn more.
 Kandi claims that fans will learn more on The Real Housewives of Atlanta and on the reunion special, which has already been filmed.
-Kandi Burruss opened up about this on Watch What Happens Live, but advises fans to keep watching as they will learn more on the show.
+Kandi Burruss opened up about this on Watch What Happens Live but advises fans to keep watching as they will learn more on the show.

 “So much has been going on that I found out later, and it’s so crazy.
 I don’t want to give up anything, but you guys will see.
-I ask her about it, and she denied really having anything to do with Johnnie’s lawsuit,” Kandi tells Andy, hinting that they haven’t solved their friendship issues, adding, “And I’m watching this show, and I see her at the law office with him with her friend.
+I ask her about it, and she denied really having anything to do with Johnnie’s lawsuit,” Kandi told Andy, hinting that they haven’t solved their friendship issues.
+“And I’m watching this show, and I see her at the law office with him with her friend.
 I was like, that girl is so shady.
 Like, so shady.”

 The new episode of #RHOA is starting now!
 I'm gonna be on #WWHL tonight with @bravoandy & @sanaalathan so stay tuned for that as well!